 The F4 Visa is a type of Family Based Green Card, and is a fourth category Preference Relative visa designed for the siblings of U.S. citizens.
 This visa enables U.S. citizens to reunite with their families in the United States.

 To be eligible, you must be the brother or sister of a U.S. citizen who is at least 21 years old.
 The F4 Visa can also be used to bring your spouse and minor children with you to the United States.

-Once you get your permit, you will be allowed to live and work freely in the United States, as well as get a Social Security Number and study in the country.
+Once you get your permit, you will be allowed to live and work freely in the United States, obtain a Social Security Number and study in the country.

-Every year, only 65,000 successful applicants can receive F4 Visa status.
+Only 65,000 successful applicants can receive F4 Visa status each year.
 Due to the yearly cap, your permit can be issued only when your F4 Visa priority date becomes current.